mark-dt/Dynatrace-Dashboards/READMEMCONR2.md

 4. Create a metric for the campaign source session property (Metric: Useraction Duration split by Source/Geo)
 5. Create a metric for the campaign and source (Metric: Useraction Duration split by Campaign/Source)
 6. Create a metric for the source and campaign (Metric: Useraction Duration split by Source/Campaign)
-7. Mark the last user action step as a key user action for the user journey
+7. Create a conversion goal(s) for user actions that indicate a converted user session